campusappcn/rog/README.md

 # Random object generator
 Rog is an object generator mainly used in android test.
-It can create object and set random values to its fields.
+It can create objects and set random values to their fields.

 ## Features

-- The main feature or Rog is creating object with random values of its field.
-And it's all right when the class has field of enum, interface, abstract class, other classes and array types.
+- The main feature of Rog is creating objects with random values of their fields.
+And it's all right when the class has fields of enum, interface, abstract class, other classes and array types.
-- It provides default generators of primitive types.
-They provide some function to change their behaviour.
-It also support changing the default generator to user's own implementation.
+- It provides default generators for primitive types.
+These generators provide some function to change their behaviours.
+It also supports replacing the default generator with user's own implementations.
 - It providers default generators for special types including enum, interface, abstract class and array.